-But drugs -- both over-the-counter remedies and prescription medications -- have some of the most exacting regulations for creating and selling generic versions.
-The FDA demands that all medications have the same active ingredient dosage and safety measures as the brand-name meds they're replacing.
+Legal medications — both over-the-counter remedies and prescription medications — have some of the most exacting regulations for creating and selling generic versions.
+The FDA requires that all store-brand medications have the same active ingredient dosage and safety measures as the brand-name meds they're replacing.

-That means that when a new drug comes out, it might only be under patent for seven to 12 more years.
-When that patent period ends, the active ingredient is up for grabs, and the companies producing the new generic version can afford to give you great pricing, because they didn't spend anything on developing and marketing the original drug in the first place [source: FDA Consumer Resources].
+For 20 years after developing a new active ingredient, there is usually a patent in place that prevents competitors from producing a drug with the same active ingredient.
+However, when that patent period ends, the active ingredient is up for grabs, and the companies producing the new generic version can afford to give you great pricing, because they didn't spend massive resources developing and marketing the original drug in the first place.